Procedures: Media Requests

 This policy allows OCM to serve as an intermediary to find out the angle of the story and potential questions.
 This will enable us to provide you with time to consider/prepare your answers.

 We very much encourage you to comment to the news media on topics in your area of academic or professional expertise, and when doing so, you can freely use your university affiliation and title.
 We want the general public to know that we have a multitude of experts on the campus capable of speaking on any number of academic or professional topics.

 To help us in this endeavor, we have established a Media Resource Guide that lists faculty members and administrators and their areas of expertise.
 This guide is distributed to the media annually to help them in their reporting.
 It does not include contact information as we route the requests through the Office of Communications and Marketing.

-To update or add your information to this guide, contact Marissa Rodriguez at email@example.com.
+To update or add your information to this guide, contact Michael Valdes at firstname.lastname@example.org.

 Administrators/faculty wishing to utilize their university affiliation and title with the news media on issues outside of their areas of expertise, whether it's in a newspaper column, a letter to the editor, commenting in a news story, or any other such medium, must first notify the Office of the President.
 They will determine whether it is appropriate to use your UIW affiliation.
 Please note that if you simply want to be identified as a private citizen without your University affiliation, you do not have to contact the Office of the President.